 Stimulate Blood Circulation

 Cardamom is known to increase blood circulation in the body.
 Undoubtedly, you will benefit from the healthy pace of your blood circulation.
 Cells will be oxygenated and nutrients will be optimally distributed.

 Cardamom is rich in manganese which is a component in controlling blood sugar levels in the body.
 If you are concerned about your blood sugar levels, pairing cardamom with cinnamon, another antidiabetic spice, is a good choice to control it.
 Try unsweetened chai tea!

 Remember though, people who already have diabetes, cardamom and cinnamon is not an alternative to medication.
 This is just one of the ways for people with pre-diabetes who are interested in using diet to manage their blood sugar.

 Boost Metabolism, Promote Weight Loss

 Melatonin, a component found in cardamom helps to boost metabolism.
 As a result, increasing the burning process of fats, calories and carbohydrates in the body.
 Hence, benefit in weight loss.

 How does Cardamom Benefits Skin and Hair

 Because of its antibacterial and antioxidant properties.
-Both of this help detoxify your body and improve the blood circulation.
+Both of these help detoxify your body and improve blood circulation.